jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 However, the above approach requires us to compute a factorization of a large (admittedly sparse) matrix.
 This can be avoided if we are willing to instead consider sampling _periodic_ smooth paths.
+If we assume the paths to be periodic, then the finite difference matrices will be square and circulant.

+$$ D_1 = \begin{bmatrix} -1 & 1 \\ & -1 & 1 \\ && \ddots & \ddots \\ &&& -1 & 1 \\ 1 &&&& -1 \end{bmatrix} $$

-Since all the matrices become circulant (and square), they can be diagonalized using the DFT.
+Circulant matrices can be diagonalized using the Discrete Fourier Transform.

-For engineers like me, the diagonalization is hiding in the familiar convolution identity.
+For engineers like me, this diagonalization is hiding in the familiar convolution identity.
 Let $Y$ denote the matrix which corresponds to circular convolution with a signal $y$.

 $$ Y x = y \star x $$